Guide to Visiting Utah National Parks in June

 Planning a trip to Capitol Reef in June is a great time to enjoy the outdoor activities at this park.
 Highs are around 85 and lows around 56 degrees Fahrenheit.

-The summer monsoons begin in June so also be prepared with rain gear. for you and your camera!
-You’ll want to stay informed on the specific weather conditions and forecasts on the NPS website for the areas of the park you will visit.
+The summer monsoons begin in June so stay informed on the specific weather conditions and forecasts on the NPS website for the areas of the park you will visit.

 Be sure to stop at the Gifford House to get homemade treats like pie and ice cream!